Export Control survey

 There are no blanket exemptions from Export Controls for academic research or teaching.
 Before relying on one of the exemptions below, you must carefully assess whether an exemption applies to your activities.
 If you are unsure, we strongly advise contacting the Research Office for guidance.

 The following exemptions only cover technology and software on the Dual-use items list.
-You cannot claim an exemption for the export of goods or any military items.
-Importantly, exemptions do not apply where there are End-use Controls as military, WMD, and human rights concerns take precedent.
+You cannot claim an exemption for the export of physical goods or any military items.
+Importantly, exemptions do not apply where there are End-use controls as military, WMD, and human rights concerns take precedent.
+You may need to apply for an appropriate export licence in such cases.

 Exemptions from Export Controls